aaronbloomfield/ics/uva/old/syllabus-spring-2023.md

 I realize that nobody reads these through.
 So the TL;DR version:

 - This course is using Canvas, not Collab; the Canvas workspace is [here](https://canvas.its.virginia.edu/courses/59093)
-- One midterm, on Friday, June 2nd, during class; one final, on Saturday, June 17th, during the regular class time
+- One midterm, on Wednesday, March 1st, during lecture; one final, on Monday, May 8th, from 2pm - 5pm
 - Grades are 45% homeworks, 20% midterm, 25% final exam, and 10% participation (quizzes & attendance)
-- Most things are going to be auto-graded, but you can submit multiple times; the grades won't be known until the late due date has passed
+- Everything is going to be auto-graded, but you can submit multiple times; the grades won't be known until the late due date has passed
 - If you encounter any rough spots in the course -- please be patient, and provide constructive feedback, and I'll do my best to get it all fixed
 - There will be both larger programming homeworks and smaller tutorial-style  homeworks or readings -- sometimes one of each will be assigned at any given time
 - Lecture attendance is required, and occasional attendance quizzes will be taken to ensure that